aws-samples/sample-amazon-athena-audit-logging/README.md

 - **Optional**: Add filtering environment variables to audit only specific tables/databases/workgroups:
     By default, the solution audits **all** Athena queries in your account.
 However, you can configure filters to audit only specific queries based on workgroups, databases, or tables.

-    You can use any combination of these three filters:
+    You can use any combination of these filters:

     - **`AUDIT_WORKGROUPS_FILTER`** - Comma-separated list of workgroup names to audit (e.g., `production-workgroup,sensitive-workgroup`)
     - **`AUDIT_DATABASES_FILTER`** - Comma-separated list of database names to audit (e.g., `production_db,sensitive_db,analytics_db`)